microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Complete Silence:** A subject becomes completely undetectable by sound.

-**Figmentation:** Any real object is cast into the shadow realm, making it an illusion.
+**Figmentation:** Any real object or subject is cast into the shadow realm, making it an illusion.
+This spell, like a wish, can only be cast without penalty the first time.
+After the first successful casting, if attempted again, the caster has a 50% chance of passing.
+If the caster fails, he/she is cast into the shadow realm, becoming an illusion.

 ## Divine (Druid) Spells